 One thing I really love about the Family Fantasy game settings, and that I definitely want to note here, is that you get to build parts of the map too.
 So, while the game provides the story and overall layout of the village, there’s also setting elements that your children get to create as well.
 You can draw in parts of the playground that are relevant to the story, and this is an awesome engagement tool for kids to feel invested in the game.

-In this setting, your character is a prehistoric adventurer with a dinosaur companion!!
+In Dino Riderz, your character is a prehistoric adventurer with a dinosaur companion!!
 So, not only do you pick your character, but you also get to pick your dinosaur to go with you and help out on the adventure!
 This tabletop RPG was such a big hit with my kid because of the dinosaur part – as soon as he saw this, he immediately dashed to grab his stegosaurus stuff, which he cuddled or pretended to ride throughout the game (despite it being hilariously small for him).

-From a character build standpoint, again, like Fairies of the Mistglade, there are tiers of creation depending on what your child is comfortable with, which is awesome for gradually stepping your kids into more and more complex tabletop RPG mechanics.
+From a character build standpoint, again, like Fairies of the Mistglade, there are tiers of creation in Dino Riderz depending on what your child is comfortable with, which is awesome for gradually stepping your kids into more and more complex tabletop RPG mechanics.
 As the tiers increase, players can add to their core and class abilities; there’s a bit more detail in the mechanics section below to go over this too.

 In Dino Riderz, there are little mini-games and puzzles to complete as you play!
 This is tremendously helpful for breaking the game up a bit to give fidget breaks and let kids have really clear opportunities to participate in game events.

-There’s both a maze and a logic puzzle that I had a lot of fun running with kiddo, and they got my child to have fun with some gamified learning.
-The logic puzzle, we even were able to do a demonstration of the puzzle in-real-life pretty easily to make it into a hands-on experience, which was a lot of fun.
+There’s both a maze and a logic puzzle that I had a lot of fun running with my kid, and both activities got him to to have fun with some gamified learning.
+The logic puzzle, we even were able to do a demonstration of the puzzle in-real-life pretty easily to make it into a hands-on experience, and it doubled as some very active play time.

 Core abilities align with the primary D&D 5e stats and are: strength, dexterity, wisdom, intelligence, and charisma.
-For the Family Fantasy RPG games, instead of assigning numbers to each core ability, you pick two that you are proficient in and are able to use a list of skills based on the abilities chosen.
+For the Family Fantasy tabletop RPGs, instead of assigning numbers to each core ability, you pick two that you are proficient in and are able to use a list of skills based on the abilities chosen.
 The rest of the skills are unused for that character (and make it way easier for kids to track).

 This helps children not get overwhelmed with a big sheet full of numbers and allows them to focus on the storytelling aspects.
 It also encourages teamwork since everyone has different abilities that need to be tapped.

 Tier 3 gets closer to typical D&D layout.
-You still have only 2 core abilities in order to keep things easy to track, but you now also have spell dice, ability checks (i.e. arcana, history, perception), and a list of 5 spells to tap into.
+You still have only 2 core abilities in order to keep things easy for kids to track, but you now also have spell dice, ability checks (i.e. arcana, history, perception), and a list of 5 spells to tap into.
 Once your kids master this level, they should have the background to tackle other tabletop RPGs as well.

-Kiddo had SO MUCH FUN!!
-My 3yo loves dinosaurs (rightfully so because they are awesome), so the theme alone pulled kiddo right into the game and kept engagement from start to finish.
+My kid had SO MUCH FUN with this game!!
+My 3yo loves dinosaurs (rightfully so because they are awesome), so Dino Riderz‘ theme alone pulled him right into the game and kept engagement from start to finish.

 I continue to be impressed by the Family Fantasy RPG games as they bring new colorful settings that connect with kids, include great educational activities, and do all this in rhyme like a bedtime story.
-It’s a great way to gradually introduce more complex TTRPG mechanics to your kids in a low pressure setting, and these games are just fun!
+It’s a great way to gradually introduce more complex tabletop RPG mechanics to your kids in a low pressure setting, and these games are just fun!
 We loved playing Dino Riderz, and I hope you do too!

 You can find a copy of Dino Riderz on DriveThruRPG!